nickvourd/SkyFall-Pack/README.md

 ⚠️ Copy `wrangler.jsonc` and `index.js` to the appropriate directories.

-- Deploy Wrangler (from the Worker project's root directory)
+- Deploy Wrangler (execute from the Worker project's root directory)

 ```
 npm exec wrangler deploy